 Bad: Not as practical as its rivals.
 Starting to feel dated inside.
 Have been problems with the 1.4 Twincharger engine and DSG transmission.

 Good: Big improvements in quality and refinement over previous Leon.
 Great to drive with sharp handling.
 Good value.
 Shares same base as latest A3 and Golf.

 Bad: Only top models have fully independent rear suspension.

-Bad: More expensive than a Ford Focus ST, and options can add £5k.
+Bad: More expensive than a Ford Focus ST.

 Bad: Not much cheaper than a Volkswagen Golf Estate in mid level specification.